Platform-OS/platformos-documentation/pages/getting-started/transactables/managing-transactable.md

 {% endraw %}

-The page with embedded form could look like this:
+The page with an embedded form could look like this:

 {% raw %}